A widescreen 1.85:1 image was created by cropping a standard

 Masking and anamorphic processing saved theaters and the

-They accommodated each ratio with a single film size, a
+studio money.
+They accommodate each ratio with a single

 Digital Cinema Initiative (DCI) Digital Cinema